Adopted January 12, 2017

 As a volunteer leader of NAR, it is imperative that you receive and engage in discourse regarding NAR business.
 You are expected to communicate with your committee regularly via phone, text, email, and The Hub.
 Therefore, we ask that you provide and maintain with NAR your current email address and cell phone number.

 You can maintain your current email address and cell phone number in your member record by visiting www.nar.realtor and clicking the "My Account" link.
 Log in using your username and password.
-For assistance, contact Information Services at 800-874-6500.
+For assistance, contact Member Support at 800-874-6500.

 You are expected to participate in NAR surveys seeking feedback from NAR leadership.